robnolen/aws-security-workshops/threat-detection-wksp/docs/03-detection-and-remediation.md

 ### Revoke the IAM Role Active Sessions

-Now that the attacker can’t SSH into the compromised machine, we need to rotate the AWS IAM credentials and disable their permissions.
-Before we do that though, let’s revoke all accesses held by the previous credentials.
+Now that the attacker can’t SSH into the compromised instance, you need to revoke all active sessions for the IAM Role associated with that instance.

 1. Browse to the [AWS IAM](https://console.aws.amazon.com/iam/home?region=us-west-2) console.